QuantEcon/lecture-datascience.myst/lectures/pandas/timeseries.md

 This line told the `nasdaqdatalink` library that when obtaining making requests for data, it should use the *API key* `jEKP58z7JaX6utPkkpEp`.

-An API key is a sort of password that web services (like the Nasdaq Data Link Tables API) require you to provide when you make requests.
+An API key is a sort of password that web services (like the Nasdaq Data Link API) require you to provide when you make requests.

 Using this password, we were able to make a request to Nasdaq data link to obtain data directly from them.